 Nikon D610 versus Canon 6D Mark II

-The Nikon D610 and the Canon EOS 6D Mark II are two enthusiast cameras that were officially introduced, respectively, in October 2013 and June 2017.
+The Nikon D610 and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Canon provides 26 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D610 and the Canon 6D Mark II.
+The physical size and weight of the Nikon D610 and the Canon 6D Mark II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D610 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D610 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D610) and the Canon EF Lens Catalog (6D Mark II).